JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

       Animated HyperSpace Stars - HD-only: Enables the legacy HD-mod animated HyperSpace stars.
 When disabled it switches to recreated faithful designs of the originals.

       Planet Map Textures - Switch between 3DO or UQM planet textures and node locations (minerals and bios).
 Added bonus when set to 3DO is that the node locations are identical to the PC version as well.
 Only when using the default custom seed (16807).

-      Flagship Engine Color - Switch between the Green (PC) variant or Red (3DO) variant engined Flagship.

 # Music